gradio-app/gradio/guides/08_gradio-clients-and-lite/03_querying-gradio-apps-with-curl.md

 ## Installation

-Generally speaking, you don't need to install cURL, as it comes pre-installed on many operating systems.
-Run
+You generally don't need to install cURL, as it comes pre-installed on many operating systems.
+Run:

 ```bash
 curl --version